 A small, but growing, number of schools and districts are working to change that.
 More educators are looking at the science of learning after concerns expressed about learning disruptions and recovering from the pandemic.
-To learn more, register for our webinar on Thursday, July 29, at 2 p.m.
-Eastern time.
+To learn more, watch the webinar recording below.

-Educators and experts will explain basic cognitive science and brain research, highlighting what they tell us about best practices to aid learning.
-They will describe concrete examples of what such learning looks like, and how districts might implement policies and practices to incorporate brain science into classrooms.
+Educators and experts explained basic cognitive science and brain research, and highlighted the best practices to aid learning.
+They described concrete examples of what such learning looks like, and how districts might implement policies and practices to incorporate brain science into classrooms.

-Additionally, the speakers will explain why it’s important for journalists to cover this story, especially as most students are expected to return to full-time, in-person instruction this fall.
-And finally, the presenters will provide solutions to bridge the gap between research and practice.
+Additionally, the speakers explained why it’s important for journalists to cover this story, especially as most students are expected to return to full-time, in-person instruction this fall.
+And finally, the presenters provided solutions to bridge the gap between research and practice.

 - Margaret Lee, director of organizational development, Frederick County Public Schools (Maryland)